 After dinner and Birkat Hamazon (blessing after the meal), the entire camp comes together to welcome Shabbat in our beautiful outdoor sanctuary.
 One unit prepares the camp-wide Shabbat T’filah (service) each week, complete with art work, dance, and song, serving as our leaders in prayer.
 Our Shabbat worship, with more than 500 community members participating, is truly magnificent.
 With so many young voices rising together in prayer, the sound is like no other.
 This beautiful weekly service has a strong impact on the awakening spirituality of so many of our campers.

 T’filah is followed by an energy-filled song session.
 With many guitars and hundreds of campers singing Shabbat songs, we really celebrate Shabbat!
 For many, this song session is the highlight of the week.
 The spirited song session leads right into Israeli dancing.
-For those that may enjoy a quieter song session, they have the option to go to our Beit Am.
+For those that may enjoy a quieter song session, they have the option to go to another location.
 Our song leaders end the night with camper-favorite, Summertime Forever, and then our bed-time ritual.
 Laila Tov!